GFragniere/CarGame/Readme.md

 This is a semi interactive game multi-user game

 ## Installation
-You'll need to install Pygame (https://pygame.org) to run the program, as well as numpy (https://numpy.org/install/)
+To install everything, you'll need to run `pip install -r requirements.txt` in the terminal console.

 ## How it works
 As of right now, it is a small single player game, but I will add the possibility to play with multiple different